atlas-lion91/Deployment_4/README.md

     }

     ```
+     * When Nginx forwards requests to http://127.0.0.1:8000, it expects that Gunicorn is running there and will handle the Python web application logic.
+Gunicorn then communicates with your web application, runs the application code to generate responses, and sends those responses back to Nginx, which in turn forwards them to the client.
+Gunicorn acts as the interface between Nginx (the web server) and your Python web application, ensuring that your application is served efficiently and reliably in a production environment.
 **Advantages**:
 - **Load Balancing**: Nginx distributes incoming traffic, improving application availability.
 - **Security**: It offers robust security features to protect against common web threats.